Analytic K-semistability and local wall-crossing: Introduction

 Classical results of LeBrun--Simanca (\cite{lebrunsimancaGAFA}) say that a cscK manifold will admit a cscK metric in all nearby K\"ahler classes, and on all nearby complex deformations, provided the reduced automorphism group of $X$ is trivial.
 In general, while (\cite{lebrunsimanca93}) says that a cscK manifold will still admit a more general type of canonical metric, called extremal K\"ahler metrics, in all nearby K\"ahler classes, the presence of automorphisms may prevent such openness when deforming the complex structure (\cite{donaldson-largesym,gabor-deformations,rt}).

 Our work focuses on the YTD conjecture when we vary both the K\"ahler class and the complex structure simultaneously, in the presence of symmetries.
-Our setting is working with polarised manifolds $(X, [\omega])$ that are small deformations of a cscK manifold $(X_0,\omega)$.
-This in particular implies that $(X,[\omega])$ is $K$-semistable (\cite{donaldson-lower}), and covers as a special case of interest \emph{analytically $K$-semistable} manifolds, when $(X_0, \om)$ is the central fiber of a smooth {\it test configuration} for $(X, [\om])$ (see Section \ref{sec:backgroundKstability} for the definitions).
-In the latter case, unless it is isomorphic to $X_0$, $X$ will then not admit a cscK metric in $[\omega]$.
+Our setting is working with polarised K\"ahler manifolds $(X, [\omega])$ that are small deformations of a cscK manifold $(X_0,\omega)$, where by a polarised K\"ahler manifold we mean the pair of a K\"ahler manifold with a fixed K\"ahler class.
+This in particular implies that $(X,[\omega])$ is $K$-semistable (\cite{donaldson-lower}), and covers as a special case of interest \emph{analytically $K$-semistable} manifolds, when $(X_0, \om)$ is the central fiber of a regular {\it test configuration} for $(X, [\om])$ (see Section \ref{sec:backgroundKstability} for the definitions).
+In the latter case, unless it is isomorphic to $X_0$, $X$ will then not admit a cscK metric in $[\omega]$ (\cite{tian,stoppa,dervan-relative}).
 We then investigate what happens as one varies this K\"ahler class, where $(X,[\omega])$ may or may not admit a cscK metric. \begin{theorem} Suppose $(X, [\omega])$ is a small polarised complex deformation of a cscK manifold $(X_0, [\om])$.
-Assume that $h^{0,2}(X_0)=0$, $H^2(X_0,TX_0)=0$ and that the reduced automorphism group of $X_0$ is abelian.
+Assume that $h^{0,1}(X_0)=h^{0,2}(X_0)=0$ and $H^2(X_0,TX_0)=0$.
 Then for any class $[\alpha] \in H^2(X, \R) \cap H^{1,1}(X)$, there exists an $\varepsilon_0 > 0$ such that for all $\varepsilon \in (-\varepsilon_0, \varepsilon_0)$, $(X,[\omega + \varepsilon \alpha])$ is $K$-polystable if and only if $X$ admits a cscK metric in $[\omega+\varepsilon \alpha]$.
-Moreover, in the analytically $K$-semistable case, to test for $K$-polystability in these classes, it suffices to check on the test configurations produced from holomorphic vector fields on $X_0$. \end{theorem} This is a local verification of the Yau--Tian--Donaldson conjecture, near a cscK manifold.
-Moreover, the final condition really says that the verification of $K$-polystability is a finite condition in these classes, which we now explain.
+Moreover, to test for $K$-polystability in these classes, it suffices to check positivity of the Futaki invariant of certain holomorphic vector fields on $X_0$. \end{theorem} We refer to Section \ref{sec:invariantsandwallcrossing} for the precise description of the positivity conditions required on the Futaki invariant of $X_0$ for Theorem \ref{thm:main} to apply.

+We should emphasize that while deformations of cscK manifolds through perturbations of complex structures or K\"ahler classes have been already studied (\cite{lebrunsimanca93, gabor-deformations}), the results already at hand cannot be used to obtain Theorem \ref{thm:main}.
+Indeed, in our setting (assuming $\ep \neq 0$ and that $X$ is not isomorphic to $X_0$), one starts with a non-cscK manifold $(X,[\om])$, and tries to perturb it to a cscK one by moving the K\"ahler class to $[\om+\epsilon \alpha]$.
+As $(X,[\om])$ is not cscK, results from \cite{lebrunsimanca93} do not apply, and while $(X_0, [\om])$ is cscK, $(X_0, [\om+\epsilon \alpha])$ is not, and then \cite{gabor-deformations} doesn't apply either to conclude the existence of a cscK metric on $(X,[\om+\epsilon\alpha])$.